 Many designers are handed documents which contain tables of snore-inducing information with the expectation that they shine it up a bit—something akin to Extreme Makeover: Data Edition.
 The solution is to visualize this information in an attractive format by employing charts and graphs.

-concrete5, an open source content management system created for the end-user (e.g. your non-technical clients) teamed up with Six Revisions to give away a one-year Commercial account (worth $300), free set-up, and $155 in credits on their marketplace for themes and add-ons.
-Read on to see how you can be the lucky winner of this awesome prize.
+concrete5, an open source content management system, has teamed up with Six Revisions to give away a one-year Commercial account worth $300, with free set-up and $155 in credits on their marketplace for themes and add-ons.

 In the innovative world of design, designers are pushing the limit and inspiring the design trends of the future.
 However, it takes many rounds of trial and error for designers to get even close to breaking new grounds in design.